omniskop/lecture-devops-app/README.md

 #### `make build`

-* builds the client code
+1. copies server source into some empty location
-* copies it over into the server
+2. copies dependency manifest (`package*`) into the same location right next to the server source
+3. installs server dependencies
+4. builds client code (requires client dependencies to be installed already) and puts it next to the server source into

 #### `make test`

-*NOTE: requires a MongoDB service to already run (see `MONGODB_URL` in target on where it's assumed to be running)*
+*NOTE: requires a MongoDB service already ro be running (see `MONGODB_URL` in target on where it's assumed to be running)*

 * runs client & server tests in [CI mode](https://jestjs.io/docs/en/cli.html#--ci) (exits regardless of the test outcome; closed tty)